Pre-Demolition Building Inspection

 Midwest Environmental Consulting Services, Inc. (MEC) can identify materials that should or must be removed from the building before demolition.
 Our inspection team looks for the presence of universal wastes, hazardous and toxic wastes, lead paint, heavy metals, and asbestos-containing materials.

 By identifying environmental issues before beginning the demolition process, hazardous materials can be included in demolition bid specifications.
 Thus, a pre-demolition building inspection allows your agency to have more input in the demolition process instead of letting prospective bidders make the determination.

-Our pre-demolition surveys are designed to meet the National Emission Standards for Hazardous Pollutants and state requirements that must be completed before the demolition or renovation of any commercial or public building.
+Our pre-demolition surveys are designed to meet the National Emission Standards for Hazardous Pollutants and state requirements that must be completed before the demolition or renovation of any school, commercial or public building.

 Using a pre-demolition building inspection to prepare a detailed request for bids reduces misinterpretation and differences of opinion about the scope of your demolition project.

 All samples are examined by a licensed analyst from an independent third-party laboratory which is accredited by the United States Environmental Protection Agency (EPA) and takes part in the National Voluntary Laboratory Accreditation Program (NVLAP).